• Skip to main content

 Ingredients

-• 320 g ready-made sweet shortcrust pastry (check it is vegan)
+• 320 g ready-rolled sweet shortcrust pastry (check it is vegan)

 • 90 g ground almonds